ArcAid: Analysis of Archaeological Artifacts using Drawings: Method

 Our goal is to design a model which, given only an image of a 3D decorated archaeological artifact, will output an embedding vector representation that can be used for analysis applications, in particular classification or retrieval.
 Such images differ from natural images in several manners.
 First, they are monochromatic.
 Second, the quality of the artifacts is poor, missing some contours, while others are created due to noise.
 Finally, the photos are often in poor condition.

 Sometimes, these images are associated with drawings, created by special archaeological artists, as shown in Figure~\ref{fig:pairs}.
 These drawings consist of clear edges and their quality is superior to the quality of the corresponding photographs, for a couple of reasons: Due to the artists' vast experience, they can draw parts of the contours, even if they are abraded.
 In addition, the artist may have access to the real artifact when drawing it and can see the 3D features that are unclear in the image.
-Hence, these drawings encapsulate the important domain knowledge in them.
-However, the drawings and the images are not necessarily aligned to each other, in terms of the actual geometric alignment of the edges, additional edges, missing edges, and missing damages.
+Hence, these drawings encapsulate important domain knowledge in them.
+However, drawings and images are not necessarily aligned to each other, in terms of the actual geometric alignment of the edges, additional edges, missing edges, and missing damages.
 We will show that despite these drawbacks, when paired images and drawings are available during training, image representation is improved, in comparison to learning only from images.
-Our problem can thus be considered as multi-modal learning, which learns shared knowledge between different domains ~\cite{harary2022unsupervised, murez2018image, li2020domain, kim2021cds, lee2021dranet, islam2021dynamic, chen2020big, yoon2022semi}.

 We propose to utilize the drawings during training to improve image representation.
 During inference, however, images are the sole input, since in most cases drawings are unavailable.
 Intuitively, a drawing of an object can be considered as an augmentation of the photo, one which expresses the object's shape as an edge map and makes it easier to extract features that are difficult to obtain from the image.
 This is demonstrated in Figure~\ref{fig: gradcam}, where the drawing enables our model to differentiate between engravings of ibexes and lions.
 Using only images, the localization map~\cite{selvaraju2017grad} focuses on a region (torso) in which the ibex and the lion engravings are hardly distinguishable, whereas when trained with our method, the model's focus is on the horns, which distinguishes between the two classes.
 This intuition is reinforced in our experiments in Section~\ref{sec:ablation}.
 Interestingly, since training is performed also for drawings, it enables our model to be used for a generative task---drawing an artifact, i.e. {\em image-to-drawing} in the archaeological domain.